 Provide Preference Management Support.
-Preference management is often confused with consent management, but they are discrete parts of an overall Customer Data System (CDS).
+Preference management is often confused with

+Companies are already facing skill gaps related to data analytics and IT5 while demand for developers and testers continues to grow4. consent management, but they are discrete parts of an overall Customer Data System (CDS).
 Consent management systems collect and manage permissions data from customers and prospects and help companies avoid contacting people who have optedout from receiving communications.
 Consent management is primarily a marketing function that has grown in importance with the need to comply with expanding data privacy regulations.
 However, companies in many industries, such as financial services and healthcare, do not require consent to contact customers about their accounts.
 In fact, they are required to send periodic communications such as account statements, invoices and privacy notices, as well as notification of transactions made or changes in account status.
 Preference management systems provide the ability for customers to make choices about the frequency of communication (within regulatory guidelines), which channels they'd like to receive communications on, and may include the ability to opt-in for additional educational or marketing information from the firm.